davlaj/lab1-secure-etl-glue-s3-kms/README.md

   - All lab resources are cleaned up with [`delete_all_lab1_resources.sh`](cli/delete_all_lab1_resources.sh)

 These safeguards ensure full cost transparency and control throughout the lab process.

 ---

+## 💸 Security

+This lab enforces production-grade security and cost governance:

+- ✅ Budget alerts and cost anomaly detection are enabled
+- ✅ KMS is used for encryption at rest on both raw and processed data buckets
+- ✅ All sensitive data is encrypted upon upload with `--sse-kms`
+- ✅ IAM roles and policies are auto-generated with strict least-privilege rules
+- ✅ Keys are reused safely unless explicitly deleted

+---